o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 The process of developing a combination of shaders and materials that create an appearance for a surface is called *look development*.
 For Atom renderer, this process requires several interdependent files including the following:
 - `.azsl`: This file contains AZSL shader code.
 The AZSL shader code includes  Shader Resource Groups, shader inputs and outputs, and shader programs.
 - `.shader`: This file contains data that describes the shader asset and is structured in JSON format.
 It references the `.azsl` file and configures the **AZSLc** shader compiler.
-- `.materialtype`: This file contains material type dat1. a and is structured in JSON format.
+- `.materialtype`: This file contains material type data, and is structured in JSON format.
 A material type references one or more `.shader` files to create an appearance, defines properties for the material type, and links the material type properties to variables in the referenced shaders.
 - `.material`: This file contains material data and is structured in JSON format.
 Materials must be created from a material type.
 Materials inherit the material type's properties and shaders.
 These properties' values are set in the `.material` file, describing the look of the material.
 Materials can be created using the Material Editor.

 **Asset Processor** compiles run-time assets from these files.
 When a new asset file is saved to disk, or an existing asset file is modified, **Asset Processor** automatically detects the change and processes the files.
 For **Asset Processor** to detect new or updated files, the files must exist in a subdirectory of your project, or in a directory **Asset Processor** is monitoring.
 For this tutorial, use a project subdirectory named `Materials`.